Business Insurance For Florida Small Businesses

 Even if you only have one employee, adding a health insurance option shows a commitment to the health of the people who work for you.
-And if you have between 1-50 employees (and health insurance is optional), the government’s Small Business Health Options Program (SHOP) group health plans are available to you during the open enrollment period.
+And if you have between 1-50 employees — granting that health insurance is optional for your type of business — the government’s Small Business Health Options Program (SHOP) group health plans are available to you during the open enrollment period.

 - Your business address